LaVar Ball's Big Baller Brand gets 'F' from Better Business Bureau over customer complaints

 LaVar Ball's shoe and apparel company Big Baller Brand is apparently not a big hit with its customers.

-According to TMZ Sports, the Better Business Bureau (or, the real BBB) is receiving numerous customer complaints about Ball's BBB.
+According to TMZ Sports, the Better Business Bureau is receiving numerous customer complaints about Big Baller Brand.
 Many of the complaints stem from orders not being received or incorrect items being sent to buyers.

 TMZ reported, citing the Bureau, that Ball's company has received 41 negative reviews and no positive comments.
 The Bureau told TMZ 33 formal complaints against Big Baller Brand have been filed.